koserLeos/bind9/doc/notes/notes-current.rst

   :any:`allow-transfer` ACL must now be set at the :any:`zone`, :any:`view` or :namedconf:ref:`options` level to enable outgoing transfers. :gl:`#4728`

+- OpenSSL 1.1.1 or better (or equivalent LibreSSL version) is now required to compile BIND 9. :gl:`#2806`

 Bug Fixes
 ~~~~~~~~~